1 of 7

 TRAILS TO INTERSTATE

-Game trails trod by buffalo and elk were the first paths across the Blue Ridge, according to Ann Miller, senior research historian with the Virginia Transportation Research Council.
+Game trails trod by buffalo and elk were the first paths across the Blue Ridge, according to Ann Miller, senior research scientist with the Virginia Transportation Research Council.
 “Animals have a much better feel for the rise than people do.
 They’ll always find the easiest way up a slope,” Miller explains.
 Native Americans followed the game routes, and European settlers widened those trails to accommodate wagons.
 “The 18th-century road over Afton was comparable to a logging road, and wheeled vehicles could use it only part of the year,” Miller continues.
 “Mud made it impassable.”

 Small bands of Paleoindians likely crossed Rockfish Gap about 10,000 years ago.
 By the Late Woodland period (900 to 1600 AD), Monacan villages were established in the floodplains of the James and its tributaries between the Blue Ridge and the fall line.
 Monacan culture was similar to that of the Powhatans, who lived to the east in the coastal plain.
 The two tribes were frequently at war until a common enemy, the English colonists, made them allies.
 Contact with the English proved fatal.
 By 1699, the Monacans had largely disappeared, their numbers reduced by war and disease.
 A century later the buffalo had also vanished.

 Roads were low priority for the first English colonists because Tidewater’s rivers and creeks were their highways.
 Only as they moved past the fall line into the Piedmont did road building and maintenance become part of the public discourse.